-From November to January, it can be challenging to practice healthy food habits during family and holiday get-togethers.
+From November to January, it can be challenging to practice healthy eating habits during family and holiday get-togethers.
 For people with high cholesterol, however, making appropriate food choices is very important.

 Yazid Fadl, MD, MPH, Indiana University Health cardiologist, states, “Around the holidays, we tend to let ourselves go, and that’s the absolute worst thing you can do if you have a heart condition, high cholesterol, or blood pressure problems.
 In a single month, you can eat all the wrong things at once, putting significant stress on your body.”

 These five tips from Home With You Senior Care, offering trusted home care in Pikesville, MD and the surrounding communities, will help protect you and your senior loved ones from health complications this holiday season and beyond:

 - Watch stress levels.
 Because of the pandemic, all of us are dealing with more stress than usual, and the holiday season frequently exacerbates stress as well – leading us to turn to fatty or sugary comfort foods.
 In addition, stress itself can increase cholesterol levels.
 Take time for connecting with friends who uplift spirits, journaling, relaxing activities, and being intentional regarding food choices.